binarylinuxx/iniwm/docs/guide/tools.md

 # List Of Useful tools you maybe like:

+``
+::: NOTE
+if something not included is either not work or not tested.
+``

 **Desk Widgets:**
 not enough wallpaper or want more cool desktop?
 - conky Easy to use and easy to integrate with custom scripts.